ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-06-26-mental-models.md

 Each mental model that I build is my unique vision, my personal understanding of a system.

-**My heroes are have their own understandings of the world.
+**My heroes are people with their own understanding of the world.
 They have unique vision.
 I want to be like them.
 Mental modeling helps with this.**